 Calculating the Power of the Sun

 But how much power does the sun have?
-Is it really enough to sustain our world power needs?
+Is it really enough to sustain us?
 According to several sources, the density of the sun’s energy by the time it reaches the Earth’s surface is approximately 1,000 watts per square meter under ideal conditions, which means a clear day in a sea level location and measured on a perpendicular surface.

 The calculations are complex but it can be up to .25 kilowatts per square meter.
 This translates to an average for the entire planet of 164 Watts/square meter in a 24 hour day which equals 84 Terawatts of power (Source).
 When you consider that the current worldwide power consumption was between 17-18 Terawatts in 2014 (Source), it’s clear that the power of the sun is limited only by the human ability to harness it.